Britain's FTSE extends losses as miners slip

 * Miners fall on weaker metals, bearish Barclays note

-LONDON, Nov 10 (Reuters) - Britain’s top share index extended the previous session’s losses on Tuesday as a sharp decline in metal prices weighed on miners, eclipsing positive updates from companies such as Vodafone and Experian .
+LONDON, Nov 10 (Reuters) - Britain’s top share index extended the previous session’s losses on Tuesday, with weaker miners hit by a sharp decline in metals prices outweighing encouraging updates from companies such as Vodafone and Experian.

 “Metals and miners continue to face strong headwinds as the Chinese economy continues to show no signs of stability,” said Jawaid Afsar, senior trader at Securequity.

-“With a rate hike cycle in the United States possibly starting in December, the sector will face additional pressure as the dollar strength will hurt earnings of mining companies.”
+“With a rate hike cycle in the United States possibly starting in December, the sector will face additional pressure as the dollar strength will hurt earning of mining companies.”

-Anglo American, Antofagasta, Glencore and BHP Billiton fell between 1.4 to 5.5 percent.
+Anglo American, Antofagasta, Glencore and BHP Billiton fell 2.1 to 5.4 percent.

-The blue-chip FTSE 100 index was down 0.5 percent at 6,265.78 points by 1214 GMT after shedding 0.9 percent in the previous session.
+The blue-chip FTSE 100 index was down 0.3 percent at 6,274.84 points by 0946 GMT after falling 0.9 percent in the previous session.
 The index is down more than 4 percent so far this year.

 However, it was not all doom and gloom as shares in some specific companies were supported by earnings updates.